dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-outbox.md

 description: "Commit a single transaction across a state store and pub/sub message broker"
 ---

-The transactional outbox pattern is a well known powerful design pattern for sending notifications about a change in a system's state using a single transaction that spans across the database and message broker used to deliver the notification.
-Developers are faced with many difficult technical challanges when trying to implement this pattern on their own, which often involves writing error-prone central coordination managers that end up supporting a combination of one or two databases and message brokers at most.
+The transactional outbox pattern is a well known design pattern for sending notifications about a change in an application's state using a single transaction that spans across the database and the message broker used to deliver the notification.
+Developers are faced with many difficult technical challenges when trying to implement this pattern on their own, which often involves writing error-prone central coordination managers that end up supporting a combination of one or two databases and message brokers at most.

+An example scenario for using the outbox pattern is writing a new user record to an account database and then sending a notification message that the account was successfully created.
+The user only wants to receive a message if this was successful.

 With Dapr's outbox support, developers can notify subscribers when a system's state is created or updated when calling Dapr's [transactions API]({{< ref "state_api.md#state-transactions" >}}).